-THE EAST BAY needs a proven, progressive problem-solver in the State Senate to build a safer, more affordable East Bay.
+THE EAST BAY needs a proven, progressive problem solver in the State Senate.
 Jesse Arreguín is an experienced, effective mayor and immediate past president of our regional government body, ABAG.
-He has taken on our region’s toughest challenges and made real progress–creating affordable housing, reducing homelessness, raising the minimum wage, and keeping his community safe.
+He has taken on our region’s toughest challenges and made real progress–reducing homelessness by 45 percent in his city, creating affordable housing, raising the minimum wage, and keeping his community safe.

 A history-making mayor focused on making his city and region safer and more affordable

-In 2008, at age 24, Jesse was elected to the Berkeley City Council, where, over three terms he worked to expand affordable housing, protect our environment, and revitalize his Downtown.
-In 2016, at age 32, he was elected Berkeley’s first Latino Mayor, and its youngest in a century.
+In 2016, after serving three terms on the Berkeley City Council, Jesse was elected Berkeley’s first Latino Mayor, and its youngest in a century.
 That same night, Trump was elected president.
 The next four years would be anything but easy: White supremacists marching in our streets.
 Rising homelessness.
 Surging housing costs.
 Pandemic and recession.
 A reckoning around race and policing.
 And worsening climate change.
 But in the face of unprecedented challenges, Mayor Arreguín boldly led his city, becoming one of the Bay Area’s most forward-thinking and effective mayors.
 In 2020, he was re-elected in one of the biggest landslides in Berkeley history.

 Signing